Basque bowls: Hiru oholtzar

 Originally from the Burgos area and called tres tablones in Spanish, this version was brought to the west of Biscay by migrants.
 This is a visually spectacular variant on a 30 m by 6 m playing field, balls weighing between 5-7 kg with a 28 cm diameter which are launched at nine slim, pointed 35-40 cm tall pins arranged in a square, one behind the other in groups of three.
-They are each worth one points except for the one at the center of the square which is worth two.
+They are each worth one point except for the one at the center of the square which is worth two points.
 The aim is to scatter the pins as far away from their original location as possible.
 There is also a smaller 20 cm tall pin called miko or cuatro (because it is worth four points).
 Depending on they type of game, each player has 2-4 balls per round and the miko is placed in two different positions behind the big pins.

 In this variant, the ball and the central playing area are kept wet and the player launches the ball into the air and at the central row of pins using spin in an attempt to also catch the miko which is at the back and to the left or right of the central row.
 For a valid throw, the ball must pass a line in front of the pins in the air, touch down onto one of the platforms on which the pins stand and pass a line at the back on the ground to be a valid throw.
 Fouls are designated as follows: